albyrika/computational-intelligence/report.md

  - now it is working, but it's not a perfect boi, needs a lot of improvements

 ### 1/12/23
- - strated working on a different EA for lab 9, let's see if it can do better
+ - started working on a different EA (ES.py) for lab 9, let's see if it can do better

+### 2/12/23
+ - again ES.py, made it almost work